agusdinax/qa-playwright-allure/README.md

-# README - Playwright Automation Project with TypeScript and Allure
+### Playwright Automation Project with TypeScript and Allure

 ## English